|Illustration by Steven P. Goldberg, MD|

 What is a Ventricular Septal Defect?

 A ventricular septal defect (VSD) is the most common type of congenital heart disease that requires surgery.
 A VSD is a hole (defect) in the wall (septum) separating the pumping chambers of the heart (the right and left ventricles).
-Patients usually have 1 VSD, but may have more than 1.
+Patients usually have one VSD, but may have more than one.

 Why do the surgery?

 In a normal heart, blood does not pass directly between the two pumping chambers of the heart (the left and right ventricles).
 When there is a hole in the wall separating the ventricles, the heart cannot work efficiently.
 The pressure is usually greater in the left ventricle than the right ventricle because the left ventricle needs to pump oxygen-rich blood to all areas of the body while the right ventricle only pumps oxygen-poor blood to the nearby lungs.
 Since blood follows the path of least resistance, it will generally flow through the hole in the ventricular septum from the left ventricle to the right.
 This means that too much blood is pumped to the lungs and not enough to the body.